velasvalen17/videoconference-app/README.md

 # DHIS2 Videoconference

-  This is a work in progress, so features here listed will be getting added soon
+This is a work in progress, so most of the features here listed will be getting added soon

 ## Concept

 This app integrates DHIS2 HISP and analytics with WebRTC (Jitsi) features.
+The idea behind this app is to create an appointment system which would allows a doctor to create a new patient and to start a videoconference with him using the TEI id for the Jitsi Room id.

+The final behaviour of the app should allow the doctor to send an email or sms to the patient with the details of his/her appointment like the day and time of the appointment and the link to jitsi to connect with the doctor.

+Another feature would allow import/export patient info to integrate different HISP systems which are working nowadays in spanish Health Facilities.
+The import should use csv format but adapted to what DHIS2 understands and the export should be csv but adapted to what the actual spanish HISPs understands.

 ## Definition